Lathasri774/Number-Game/README.md

 # Number-Game
-It is a game by using python
+It is a game using python